-If you’re new to liveaboard diving then it is recommended that before choosing this type of trip to do some research on what liveaboards have in store.
+If you’re new to liveaboard diving, then it is recommended that before choosing this type of trip, do some research on what liveaboards have in store.

 Packing for a liveaboard can be stressful.
 Knowing what to bring is not always clear, especially if the diver hasn’t been on many before.

-Some liveaboards will have a comprehensive list of supplies that you are encouraged or required to bring with you.
+Some liveaboards will have a comprehensive list of supplies you are encouraged or required to bring.
 However, here are some general guidelines that every newbie should know about packing for their trip.

-Some liveaboards will have a comprehensive list of supplies that you are encouraged or required to bring with you, although always bring your own Surface Marker Buoy (SMB) and torch.
+Some liveaboards will have a comprehensive list of supplies you are encouraged or required to bring, although always bring your Surface Marker Buoy (SMB) and torch.

-All air and 12L tanks are included on liveaboard trips as well as basics like weight belts and weights.
+All air and 12L tanks are included on liveaboard trips, and basics like weight belts and weights.

-Oftentimes, the boat operators will have certain items available for rent at an extra cost like bigger capacity 15L tanks, extra tanks, scuba equipment, and torches.
+Often, the boat operators will have certain items available for rent at an extra cost, like bigger capacity 15L tanks, extra tanks, scuba equipment, and torches.

-When packing your bags for diving on a liveaboard it’s important to know what type of accommodations they offer so you can dress accordingly.
+When packing your bags for diving on a liveaboard, you must know what accommodations they offer so you can dress accordingly.

-For example, if there is no air conditioning then heavy clothing might not be necessary but would be great in case the weather cools off!
+For example, if there is no air conditioning, heavy clothing might not be necessary, but it would be great if the weather cools off!

 Why You Need a Dive Computer for Liveaboard Diving?

-It is very important that each diver has their own dive computer and for good reason.
+It is essential that each diver has their dive computer, and for a good reason.

-Doing repetitive multi-level dives each day on the dive sites mean it’s crucial that you have a computer to monitor and compute nitrogen loading and no-decompression limits for each dive.
+Doing repetitive multi-level dives daily on the dive sites means you must have a computer to monitor and compute nitrogen loading and no-decompression limits for each dive.

 Your computer will keep you within the safe dive limits throughout your trip and minimize the risk of decompression sickness (DCS).